Jfaler/DoNotAgree/README.md

 A brower add-on that empowers users to disagree with terms & conditions.

 ## Scenarios

+* Fight lawsuits that enforce arbitration.
-* Store checkbox value, date & time, and terms.
+* Store checkbox value, date & time, and terms as evidence.
-* Live testing
-  - Prove the new system is stable and find bugs that only occur in the real world
-* Regression testing
-* Performance comparison

 ## Version
 `